Planning tips to get the most out an Egyptian Nile Cruise experience

 Tipping on a Nile Cruise

-Coming from a non-tipping culture, we still find the Baksheesh aspect of travel in Egypt slightly awkward. (coming soon – you can read over on our Middle East travel site how we tackled the issue of tipping in general in Egypt).
+Coming from a non-tipping culture, we still find the Baksheesh aspect of travel in Egypt slightly awkward.
+(You can read over on our Middle East travel site how we tackled the issue of tipping in general in Egypt).

 Health and safety on board